-- At Wayne County Schools Career Center, we conduct various safety drills regularly; Fire, Tornado, Lockdown...etc. - We encourage the participation of our local Police and Fire departments in our safety drills, as we believe it is extremely important for the emergency first responders to be familiar with our building. - Wayne County Schools Career Center has adopted the A.L.I.C.E (Alert, Lockdown, Inform, Counter, Evacuate) concept in an active shooter emergency and all of our staff members have received the proper training associated with it.

-• Upon completion of each safety drill, instant feedback is given by staff and administration.
+- At Wayne County Schools Career Center, we conduct various safety drills regularly, Fire, Tornado, Lockdown...etc. - We encourage the participation of our local Police and Fire departments in our safety drills, as we believe it is extremely important for the emergency first responders to be familiar with our building. - Wayne County Schools Career Center has adopted the A.L.I.C.E (Alert, Lockdown, Inform, Counter, Evacuate) concept in an active shooter emergency and all of our staff members have received the proper training associated with it. - Upon completion of each safety drill, feedback is given by staff and administration.
 This feedback is a vital for the purpose of our ongoing security assessment and evaluation process.

-e) Fire and Burglar Alarm System
+e) Fire and Security Alarm System:

-We have a Fire Alarm system, made by Siemens with an Intelligent addressable fire alarm control panel.
-We also have addressable Thermal (heat) and photoelectric smoke detectors.
-Our burglar system is called Entrapass by Kantech.
-The system has magnetic relays at the main doors and overhead doors.
-We have motion detectors throughout the building.
-We have 117 alarm points monitored 24/7 by Silco fire and security.
+- We have a Fire Alarm system, made by Siemens with an Intelligent addressable fire alarm control panel. - Addressable Thermal (heat) and photoelectric smoke detectors. - Our security system is called Entrapass by Kantech.
+The system has magnetic relays at the main doors and overhead doors. - We have motion detectors throughout the building and 117 alarm points monitored 24/7 by Silco Fire & Security.